edoardottt/twitterBot/README.md

 When It finish, It stores all the likes and retweets count in a SQLite3 database called database.db

+With the -s option, It displays with a graphic the trend of likes and retweets that It made.

 -----------------------------------------------------
 REQUIREMENTS 📣
 -----------------------------------------------------